 Those who accepted Christ and have been obedient to His Word but have died will be raised from their graves, given perfect and immortal bodies, and will be caught up into the clouds to meet the Lord at His second coming.
 The righteous living will also be given new bodies and will join the resurrected saints to meet the Lord in the air.
 Jesus will then take all the saints to heaven.

 The Bible states: “The Lord Himself will descend from heaven … and the dead in Christ will rise first.
 Then we who are alive and remain shall be caught up together with them in the clouds to meet the Lord in the air.
 And thus we shall always be with the Lord” (1 Thessalonians 4:16, 17).
 For “We shall all be changed … and the dead will be raised incorruptible.
 For … this mortal must put on immortality” (1 Corinthians 15:51–53).

-Death, sorrow, crying, and tragedy will never enter into God’s new kingdom. “‘Death is swallowed up in victory’” (1 Corinthians 15:54).
+Death, sorrow, pain, and suffering will never enter into God’s new kingdom. “‘Death is swallowed up in victory’” (1 Corinthians 15:54).
 The redeemed will have glorious bodies not subject to death: “We also eagerly wait for… the Lord Jesus Christ, who will transform our lowly body that it may be conformed to His glorious body” (Philippians 3:20, 21).